antiguatechlabs/antigua-tech-labs/memory-bank/productContext.md

 3. **Trust**: Design and content should establish credibility and professionalism
 4. **Engagement**: Visual elements and copy should maintain interest and encourage exploration
 5. **Action**: Clear call-to-action should guide users toward the next step
+6. **Accessibility**: Content should be available in the user's preferred language

 ## Key Messaging